 After the birth of your child, you may experience a spell of the baby blues, they’re tough but also completely normal.
 If you’ve been diagnosed with Post-Natal Depression, or perhaps you’re already living with depression, then the feelings of anxiousness and apprehension can add to the overwhelm.
 You may worry that you’re not enough, don’t know enough and doubt your ability to be a good parent.

-With the help of our Peer Support Group we have put together some coping tips for new parents, from parents living with depression.
+With the help of our community we have put together some coping tips for new parents, from parents living with depression.
 Sometimes the most helpful pieces of advice are tried and tested gems of knowledge and understanding handed from one parent to another.
 The great thing is that you can adapt these to suit you.

 It can be hard to accept help especially when you are experiencing depression.
 Sometimes it feels like there is extra pressure on parents to keep going even if they are struggling.
 Asking for help is tough.
 But, it’s not a sign of failure or an indicator that you aren’t coping – having a new baby is such a big deal.
 We’ve put together some sources of online support which may help.

 “It takes a village to raise a child.” – African Proverb

 “It takes a long time to recover from labour even without depression.
 Get as much sleep as possible.
 Ask people you trust to look after the baby so you can sleep/rest.
 You need to be looked after as much as your baby.
 Accept help, even for an hour to sleep/shower or going to health professionals to get long term help.
 A happy, content mummy makes a happy, content baby.” – Ella

 “I used Homestart with my second.
 A volunteer came weekly for a few hours.
 I referred myself due to depression.
 The volunteer was a godsend.
 I found it good to do classes that helped me to interact with my children.
 Hartbeeps classes in particular helped me keep going and enjoy special moments with my daughter when I lacked motivation and confidence.” – Ella